-Based on a review of the AYBL program, in FY2014, DCHA made changes to AYBL program eligibility requirements and added an additional program goal as a means of increasing program participation.
-Those changes included the following:
+As discussed in the FY2013 Report, DCHA considered making changes to AYBL program eligibility requirements and adding an additional program goal as a means of increasing program participation.
+In FY2014, those changes were made to include:

 - (1) Expanding the program goal of homeownership to renting in the private market without federal or local housing assistance - (2) Decrease the earned income requirement from \$35,000 to \$32,000 - (3) Increasing the pool of potential applicants in the event AYBL units cannot be filled with families residing in conventional public housing by allowing the selection of families residing in mixed finance properties and applicants from the public housing waiting list selection pool - (4) Allow applicant families up to four (4) late rental payments in either public housing or the private market within the twelve (12) months prior to the approval of an AYBL application.